gnehapk/CalcJS/README.md

 new Calculator(txtfld);`
 ```

-The Calculator constructor can accept textfield(s) in the form of:

-1. DOM Element reference
+The Calculator constructor can accept textfield(s) in the form of (1) DOM Element reference and (2) CSS selector.
-2. Array of DOM Element references
-3. NodeList or HTMLCollection
-4. CSS selector and
-5. Array of CSS selectors.

 ## Pending things